 Alun has served as Police and Crime Commissioner for South Wales since November 2012.
 Previously he was the Labour and Co-operative Member of Parliament for Cardiff South and Penarth.

-He was elected as APCC Vice Chair, on a one-year term, in July 2021.
+Alun was appointed as APCC Vice Chair in July 2022.

 Katy has served as the Police and Crime Commissioner for Sussex since 2012.

 She is a graduate of Aberystwyth University and is married with two sons.
 She was a successful business woman before entering politics and retains a keen interest in innovative business start-ups including green technologies.

 Katy was awarded an Officer of the British Empire (OBE) for public and political services in the Queen's Birthday Honours in June 2019.